youssefbayome/MovieApp-with-TMDB-API/README.md

+## project title
-## project title Movies App with React
+## Movies App with React
 movies application made with react and styled using styled components package
-## To get statrted use you the moviesdb private API key in the . env fil
+## To get statrted use your private API key in the . env fil

 ## Available Scripts